GISLab-ELTE/lidar-processor/doc/LOCALIZATION_GNSS.md

-# Localization and mapping
+# Localization and mapping with GNSS sensor

-The program currently supports the dynamic localization of acquired point clouds with GNSS data.
+The program supports the dynamic localization of acquired point clouds with GNSS data.
 Both the point cloud and the GNSS measurements must be pre-recorded and saved to files.

 ## How to prepare files